The problem of skin tears in frail thin or fragile skin

 ABOUT THE AUTHOR

-Deborah Vezan is the owner and founder of Limbkeepers non-compression sleeve and glove products.
+Deborah Vezan in the USA is the owner and founder of Limbkeepers non-compression sleeve and glove products.
 Limbkeepers provide the needed protection to help protect thinning/fragile and compromised skin from skin tears and other injuries.
-Limb protection provides the confidence to continue daily activities safely and maintain quality of life and aging-in-place.
-Visit limbkeepers.uk
+Limb protection provides the confidence to continue daily activities safely and maintain quality of life and ageing-in-place.
+Visit limbkeepers.co.uk